Arrupe International Immersion Program

 struggle in poverty.

-The program is named for Fr.
+The program is named in honor of Fr.
 Pedro Arrupe, a past Superior General of the Society of Jesus, a.k.a. the Jesuit, the Catholic religious order which founded Boston College, and whose charism and vision animate the University.
 Fr.
 Arrupe believed that living the gospel requires effective solidarity with a suffering world.
 He was a pioneer in urging the combination of pastoral concern, biblical reflection and social analysis.